 There are no plans for school closures, however, this cannot be ruled out.
-The merging of some primary schools and establishment of school campus models (with shared leadership teams) will also be considered.
+The merging of some primary schools and establishment of school campus models (with shared leadership teams) will also be considered (Education will take lead on this option).